Ratzifutzi/windows-freezer/README.md

+# - EDUCATIONAL PURPOSES ONLY -

-# WARNING THIS PROGRAM FREEZES YOUR OS SO YOU NEED TO RESTART IT
+## WARNING THIS PROGRAM FREEZES WINDOES OS SO YOU NEED TO RESTART IT
-### Your PC won't take any harm
+Your PC won't take any harm

 # windows-freezer
 Freezes the windows OS with changing the backround every tick